ixati/ixati.github.io/README.md

 `src` contains all the source files used to build the site

 ## Getting Started
+First install [NodeJS](https://nodejs.org/en/).
+Make sure you run `npm install` before running any of the commands.

 From the command line, run `npm run serve` to build the site and start a server on localhost.
 It should open the site in your browser.

 Use `npm run dev` to do the same as above, but see your changes live-reloaded.